Racing Down a Secret Mountain

 He laughs, pats my back and then stops so I can get out.
 Him and the rest of the cars quickly screech off back down the track.

 They'll run this road a dozen times before the end of the night.
-Their and back was enough for me.
+Their run back was enough for me.

 My heart's racing, ears ringing, palms sweaty.

-Next week is the final part of the Away Days podcast.
+Next week, it's the final part of the Away Days podcast.

 The Away Days podcast is a production of H11 Studio for CoolZone Media.
 Reporting, producing, writing, editing and research by me, Jake Hanrahan.